Classification of critically fixed anti-Thurston maps: Applications and Examples

-In this case we have branching data $(m_1,m_2,m_3)$ with $d=m_1+m_2+m_3+1$.
+\textbf{Case} $\bm{r=3}$.
+In this case, we have branching data $(m_1,m_2,m_3)$ with $d=m_1+m_2+m_3+1$.
 There is only one possible Hubbard tree as a subset of the plane, with one vertex of degree 2, and two vertices of degree 1.
 However, unless $m_1=m_2=m_3$, there are different ways to distribute these multiplicities on the Hubbard tree, giving inequivalent maps.
 Furthermore, in general there are different choices for the ``turn angle'' at the vertex of degree 2.
-The different inequivalent Tischler trees encode all these different choices.
+The different inequivalent reduced topological Tischler trees encode all these different choices.

-For branch data $(1,1,1)$ there is a unique associated Tischler tree, and an associated anti-polynomial $f$ of degree 4 with real coefficients, and one real and two complex conjugate critical points.
+For branch data $(1,1,1)$ there is a unique associated reduced topological Tischler tree, and an associated anti-polynomial $f$ of degree 4 with real coefficients, and one real and two complex conjugate critical points.

-For branch data $(2,1,1)$ there are four associated Tischler trees, and correspondingly four different critically fixed anti-polynomials.
+For branch data $(2,1,1)$ there are four associated reduced topological Tischler trees, and correspondingly four different critically fixed anti-polynomials.
 Two of them have the double critical point at the vertex of degree 2 in the Hubbard tree.
-For one of them, the two edges in the Hubbard tree are not adjacent in the cyclic order in the Tischler tree, i.e., they are separated by unbounded edges.
+For one of them, the two edges in the Hubbard tree are not adjacent in the cyclic order in the respective Tischler tree.
 This corresponds to an angle of $180^\circ$ between them in the angled Hubbard tree.
 In the other one, they are adjacent, corresponding to a $90^\circ$ angle between them.
 The two other Tischler trees have the double critical point as a leaf in the Hubbard tree.
 This means that the angle at the vertex of degree $2$ in the Hubbard tree is $120^\circ$.
-However, because the Hubbard tree is not symmetric with respect to interchanging the leaves (since one is a simple and the other a double critical point), the two different orientations of this angle give inequivalent Tischler trees.
+However, because the Hubbard tree is not symmetric with respect to interchanging the leaves (since one is a simple and the other a double critical point), the two different orientations of this angle give inequivalent reduced topological Tischler trees.
 These are the first examples in this list which can not be realized as an anti-polynomials with real coefficients.